 - Global reach across 150+ countries

-- 98% placement success rate with vetted freelancers and employees
+- 98% placement success rate with rigorously vetted professionals

 Cons:

-- Higher minimum engagement costs than gig-based sites
+- Higher minimum engagement levels than gig-based freelance marketplaces

 9. We Work Remotely